PrimaveraDeveloper/identity-server/samples/back-channel-logout.md

 This validation allows the application to obtain a principal from the logout token, including the session id and the subject id (the user id) of the signed-out session.

-Then the controller simply records this session with IUserSessionManager, which, in turn, marks all the other sessions for the same user to be signed-out as soon as they are used again.
+Then the controller simply records this session with `IUserSessionManager`, which, in turn, marks all the other sessions for the same user to be signed-out as soon as they are used again.

 ```
 public Task SessionSignedOutAsync(string sessionId, string subjectId, CancellationToken cancellationToken = default)